Keith Harrison (cyclist)

 Keith John Harrison (born 28 March 1933) is a former British cyclist who competed at the 1956 Summer Olympics.

 Biography

 At the 1956 Olympic Games in Melbourne, Harrison competed in the sprint event.

 He represented the English team at the 1954 British Empire and Commonwealth Games held in Vancouver, Canada, where he won the silver medal in the 10 miles scratch race and a bronze medal in the time trial.

 He also represented the England team in three more events at the 1958 British Empire and Commonwealth Games in Cardiff, Wales.
+In 1955 he won the International Champion of Champions sprint at Herne Hill velodrome.